 Bude Leisure Centre

 There was a Picture House in Bude which originally opened in either 1919 or 1921 (sources vary) and it had a seating capacity for 400.
 It was located off the High Street.
-In the early-1930’s it was enlarged to seat 614.
+In the early-1930’s it was enlarged to seat 614 (it has its own page on Cinema Treasures).

-In 1936 a new Picture House was built at a different location close to the sea, with seating for 980.
+In 1936 a new 960-seat Picture House was built at a different location close to the sea.
 Designed in an Art Moderne style, the stand alone building had sharp angled corners on its impressive white painted facade.
 A really beautifully designed building.
 It had a 40 feet wide proscenium, a 17 feet deep stage and four dressing rooms.

-The Picture House was taken over by the Shipman & King circuit in the 1940’s.
-It was operated by an independent in the 1960’s and was twinned in around 1981.
-An ice rink and roller rink were added and it became known as Bude Leisure Centre.
+The Picture House was taken over by the Shipman & King circuit in the summer of 1952.
+It was closed on 17th July 1976.
+It was taken over by an independent operator and twinned in 1981.
+Seating was provided for 117-seats in each auditorium, and it operated as the Headland Leisure Centre.
+An ice rink and roller rink were added, and it became known as Bude Leisure Centre.
 It was operated by Star Cinemas/EMI.

-It was closed in the 1980’s, and was demolished in 1987, and a supermarket was built on the site.
+It was closed in 1985, and was demolished in 1987.
+A Sainsbury’s supermarket was built on the site.

 Contributed by Editha Pearce